ewhill/ringnet/README.md

 });

 peer.on('message', () => ({ message, connection }) => {
+  /*
-  /* A message has been received by the WebSocket server */ });
+    A message has been received by the WebSocket server.

+    NOTE:
+      This event is only emitted if the message header's 'type' property is not set or is not of type string.
+See custom message header type example below.
+  */
+});

 peer.on('discovering', () => {